 The Program aims to train professionals in the development of production systems in the automotive field, from the design of new industrial plants to the new technologies of the industry 4.0.

-It is part of the Master’s Degree Program in Advanced Automotive Engineering (AAE).
 The first semester of the first academic year is common with the other 4 curricula of the AAE Master’s Degree (Advanced Powertrain, High Performance Car Design, Racing Car Design, Advanced Motorcycle Engineering).

 The number of places is limited to a maximum of 20 students.
 Admissions are based on merit and interviews evaluating motivations and skills.
 All teachings are delivered entirely in the English language.

 The international teaching staff of Muner includes highly experienced lecturers and professionals.
 The contents of the Courses have been defined together with the contribution of the partner companies so as to ensure that training is in line with current requirements of the labour market.
 The aim is providing knowledge and skills related to the design of motorvehicles that are high-performance and suitable for competitions.
 From hybrid and electric motor propellers to production systems with typical features of the new manufacturing 4.0 environment.